vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 5 Kreisel 1986, 58.

 6 This orientation of the Bhita sculpture is based on the assumption that the ugra head faces south.
 Kreisel op. cit.
 60 f. takes as the most likely direction of the main figure the south, which entails that the four heads are facing the intermediate quarters.
-Kreisel explains this unusual orientation by the hypothesis, earlier proposed by J.N.
-Banerjea 1935, 36 ff., that the Bhita sculpture represents an ancestor monument (Kreisel 1986, 55, 60).
+Kreisel explains this unusual orientation by the hypothesis, earlier proposed by J.ṇBanerjea 1935, 36 ff., that the Bhita sculpture represents an ancestor monument (Kreisel 1986, 55, 60).
 This assumption would not be contradicted, but rather reinforced, by an orientation